Mars Orbiter Mission

 Goals

-India's Mars Orbiter Mission (MOM)—or Mangalyaan (Hindi for "Mars Craft")—is the country's first mission to the Red Planet.
-The mission aims to test key technologies for interplanetary exploration and to use its five science instruments to study the Martian surface and atmosphere from orbit.
+India's Mars Orbiter Mission (MOM)—or Mangalyaan (Hindi for "Mars Craft")—was the country's first mission to the Red Planet.
+The mission goal was to test key technologies for interplanetary exploration and to use its five science instruments to study the Martian surface and atmosphere from orbit.

 Accomplishments

 The mission arrived safely in Mars orbit—completing the technology test.
-The primary science mission is underway.
+The spacecraft then spent eight years in orbit, returning science data and far exceeding its expected mission of six to 10 months.

 Key Dates